mchen237/IS477-Course-Project/README.md

 The workflow will validate SHA-256, clean and preprocess the datasets, create a DuckDB database, perform dataset integration, export cleaned datasets, and generate summary tables, reports, and visualizations.

+To ensure completion of the workflow the following output files should be created in your directory: disasters_clean.csv, gdp_clean.csv, integrated_yearly.csv, climate_economy.duckdb, data_quality_report.txt, integration_report.txt

 References: